-Teachers, such as reading specialists, master reading teachers, general education classroom teachers, or special education teachers, must have additional documented dyslexia training aligned to 19 TAC §74.28(c) and must deliver the instruction with fidelity.
+Dyslexia therapists, reading specialists, master reading teachers, general education classroom teachers, or special education teachers, must have additional documented dyslexia training aligned to 19 TAC §74.28(c) and must deliver the instruction with fidelity.
 A computer program may not be used as the primary method of dyslexia instruction.

-ACCOMMODATIONS
+ACCOMMODATIONS/MODIFICATIONS

-Decisions regarding accommodations are determined by the 504/ARD committee.
-Accommodations are based on the individual needs of the student, and when appropriate, student input is encouraged to determine what accommodations are beneficial and useful.
+Decisions regarding accommodations/modifications are determined by the 504/ARD committee and based on the individual needs of the student.
+When appropriate, student input is encouraged to determine what accommodations/modifications are beneficial and useful.